 - Rating: 9/10.
 This resort epitomizes the ultimate African beach safari.
 Spend blissful days barefoot as you immerse yourself in this secluded retreat.

-Emerald Resort is a classic Zanzibar Island retreat set against Emerald Bay Beach, which features the largest natural sandbank in East Africa.
+Emerald Bay Resort is a classic Zanzibar Island retreat and one of many excellent Pemba Island hotels set against Emerald Bay Beach, featuring the largest natural sandbank in East Africa.
 Guests can go on day excursions to this pristine beach and resort staff will provide refreshing drinks, tents and beach chairs to enhance the day spent revelling in the azure waters.

 - Location: Chokocho Village, in the South of Pemba.
 Roughly 35km from the Pemba airport, the resort is set in a remote area that makes guests feel as though they have escaped into a different world.